JAmcevoy/RPSLS/README.md

 ## Credits

-- I used these resources to research and develop my understanding of JavaScript, as well as getting inspiration for my own code.
+- I used these resources to research and develop my understanding of JavaScript, as well as get inspiration for my own code.
 During this research, I have borrowed some ideas and modified the code to suit my project.
 No code was used unedited

 ### Design